ubc-library-rc/gis-spatial-stories/content/resources-web-mapping.md

 {: .no_toc}
 - UBC Research Commons' [Introduction to Leaflet](https://ubc-library-rc.github.io/gis-intro-leaflet/)
 - [Leaflet Tutorials](https://leafletjs.com/examples.html) for getting started

-#### Plugins/tutorials for basic thematic mapping
-{: .no_toc}
-Plugins offer extended functionality, making leaflet hugely customizable.
-Here are some [example plugins](https://leafletjs.com/plugins.html) to give you some idea of the variety of added functionality that comes from the community of developers.
+- [Plugins](https://leafletjs.com/plugins.html) offer extended functionality, making leaflet hugely customizable.
+Below are some plugins to give you some idea of the variety of added functionality that comes from the community of developers.
 - [Heatmaps with Leaflet](https://leafletjs.com/plugins.html#heatmaps)
 - [Clustering](https://github.com/Leaflet/Leaflet.markercluster), see this [example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-realworld.388.html)